 Fill the pool with water approximately 10 centimetres deep, if it's a cool day, consider adding warm water so that your dog doesn't get too cold.
 Direct your dog into the water using the commands previously learnt, you may need to use a treat or toy to entice them at first.
-Toss treats in the water so that your dog gets used to getting their snout wet, floating treats are best to begin with.
+Toss treats in the water so that your dog gets used to getting their snout wet - floating treats, such as Lamb Puffs or a paste on a spoon such as natural peanut butter or Kong Easy Treat Paste to tempt them into the water are best to begin with.

 Once your dog is readily jumping in and out of the pool on command and happily fetching treats or toys in the water, add more water.
 Add water in increments of 5-10 centimetres and go through the same exercises as phase two.

 If you've reached the capacity of your kiddie pool, it's time to move onto the real thing.
-Swimming pools are great except be careful of chlorine, it's best to put the treats away and use your dog's toys as the incentive instead.
+Swimming pools are great except be careful of chlorine - it's best to put the treats away and use your dog's water toys as the incentive instead.
 Avoid going straight to the beach or other body of water with strong currents.
-A doggy life jacket is a great tool with learning to swim as it allows you to easily manipulate your dog's direction and is their support as they learn how to use their paws in water.

 Wear swimming gear, you'll most likely be getting some splash time with your dog now!
 Give your dog the same command to jump or walk into the water as with the kiddie pool, you can throw your dog's toy in the water to give them a target.
 Alternatively you can jump in the pool first and hold out a treat that is just out of reach.

 Once your dog jumps in the water, direct them immediately back to the steps or ramp where they can exit the pool.
 Depending on your dog's enthusiasm, you can repeat this a couple of times before finishing the session.